 We begin by encouraging children to practice independence by refining their practical life skills.
 Practical life materials lay the foundation for any Montessori environment and help create a bridge for the child between home and the community.
 There are several areas of practical life, including:

 - care of the indoor and outdoor environments

 - grace and courtesy

-These activities aid children’s development of movement, language, and concentration, while helping them learn to sequence a series of actions and adapt to the culture of the community.
-In addition, the natural play yard outdoors engages children’s sense of exploration and sensitivity toward nature.
+These activities aid children’s development of movement, language, and concentration, while helping them learn to sequence a series of actions and adapt to the culture of a community.
+In addition, the natural outdoor play yard engages their sense of exploration and sensitivity toward nature.
 We offer children experiences in the reality of life, which fosters self-esteem by sending the message that they are valuable contributors to their community.
 Children spend much of their day joyfully dressing and undressing, washing hands, learning to use the toilet, watering plants, sweeping, scrubbing tables, and preparing food in order to practice the skills needed to be independent.

-Children are able to move about the toddler environment freely, within limits, which allows them to develop and refine large motor coordination.
-Indoors there are opportunities for movement games, yoga, and dancing, while outside there are climbing boulders, a bridge, tricycles for riding, wheelbarrows and wagons to push and pull, a balance beam, and plenty of space to run.
+Children are able to move about the environment freely, within limits, which allows them to develop and refine large motor coordination.
+Inside there are opportunities for movement games, yoga, and dancing, while outside there are climbing boulders, a bridge, tricycles for riding, wheelbarrows and wagons to push and pull, a balance beam, and plenty of space to run.
 We also introduce seasonal activities like shoveling snow, sweeping, and raking leaves.
 In general, movement is very meaningful in Montessori environments because it is integrated with the use of the materials.
 Children are allowed to use free, purposeful movement, enabling them to learn concretely.